DeFi Yield Farming - A Risk-Benefit Analysis of Earning Crypto with DeFi

 Is a decentralized platform on the Terra blockchain, created by Terraform Labs.
 Mirror enables users to mint, trade, and stake synthetic real-world assets including selected equities, ETFs, commodities, and tokens tradable 24/7.
 If you mint mirror assets and put them in a trading pool, you'll earn fees when people trade.

-Serum is a complete, non-custodial spot and derivatives exchange running on an on-chain central limit order book on Solana's mainnet.
-Like Uniswap on Ethereum
+Serum is a complete, non-custodial spot and derivatives decentralized exchange running on an on-chain central limit order book on Solana's mainnet like Uniswap on Ethereum.

 A Mention of Yield Aggregators

-Because there are varying opportunities to yield farm, and the ROI of different protocols and opportunities changes daily, Yield Aggregators have also made their way into the ecosystem.
+Because there are varying opportunities to yield farm, and the ROI of different yield farming protocols and opportunities changes daily, Yield Aggregators have also made their way into the ecosystem.

 Yield Aggregators leverage DeFi platforms and the yield they offer to maximize profit for a user.
 In finding the best deals, yield aggregators also simplify and improve user experience.
 Besides shifting funds between various DeFi platforms with the highest yield, an aggregator navigates the best returns with the shortest commitment and the lowest network costs.